Lockheed P-38 Lightning: North Africa and Italy

-The Mediterranean Theater had the first aerial combat between German fighters and P-38s.
-German fighter pilot appraisal of the P-38 was mixed.
+The Mediterranean theater had the first aerial combat between German fighters and P-38s.
+German fighter-pilot appraisal of the P-38 was mixed.
 Some observers dismissed the P-38 as an easy kill, while others gave it high praise, a deadly enemy worthy of respect.
 Johannes Steinhoff, commander of JG 77 in North Africa, said that the unit's old Bf 109s were "perhaps, a little faster" than the P-38, but a dogfight with the twin-engined fighter was daunting because its turning radius was much smaller, and it could quickly get on the tail of the Bf 109.
 Franz Stigler, an ace with 28 kills, flew Bf 109s against the P-38 in North Africa.
 Stigler said the Lightning "could turn inside us with ease and they could go from level flight to climb almost instantaneously.
 We lost quite a few pilots who tried to make an attack and then pull up...
 One cardinal rule we never forgot was to avoid fighting the P-38 head on.
 That was suicide."
 Stigler said the best defense was to flick-roll the Bf 109 and dive, as the Lightning was slow in the first 10° of roll, and it was not as fast in a dive.
 Herbert Kaiser, eventually a 68-kill ace, shot down his first P-38 in January 1943.
 Kaiser said that the P-38 should be respected as a formidable opponent, that it was faster and more maneuverable than the Bf 109G-6 model he flew, especially since the G-6 was slowed by underwing cannon pods.
 Johann Pichler, another high-scoring ace, said that the P-38 in 1943 was much faster in a climb than the Bf 109.
 Kurt Bühligen, third-highest scoring German pilot on the Western front with 112 victories, recalled: "The P-38 fighter (and the B-24) were easy to burn.
 Once in Africa, we were six, and met eight P-38s and shot down seven.
 One sees a great distance in Africa and our observers and flak people called in sightings and we could get altitude first and they were low and slow."
-General der Jagdflieger Adolf Galland was unimpressed with the P-38, declaring "it had similar shortcomings in combat to our Bf 110, our fighters were clearly superior to it."
-Heinz Bäer said that P-38s "were not difficult at all.
+General der Jagdflieger Adolf Galland was unimpressed with the P-38, declaring, "it had similar shortcomings in combat to our Bf 110, our fighters were clearly superior to it."
+Heinz Bär said that P-38s "were not difficult at all.
 They were easy to outmaneuver and were generally a sure kill".